 Tell me if this sounds familiar: you’re constantly fatigued, feel like you’re dragging, and even minor stressors leave you majorly overwhelmed.
 You depend on caffeinated beverages, sodas, and salty foods to get you through the day and maintain a stable mood or energy level.
 And at the end of the day, no matter how tired you’ve been, you find yourself with a “second wind” of energy around 11 pm that keeps you up at night.
 If this description fits, you may be part of 80% of the population who experience adrenal fatigue at some point in their life.

 Your adrenals are two glands that sit on top of your kidneys.
 They help regulate nearly every hormone in your body, one of which is cortisol, the stress hormone.
-When you undergo a period of prolonged or chronic stress (the potential causes of which we’ll discuss later) your adrenals can potentially become too overwhelmed to properly regulate your hormones, including cortisol.
+When you undergo a period of heightened stress, your adrenals can potentially become too overwhelmed to properly regulate your hormones, including cortisol.
+This causes what is known as adrenal fatigue.

 - Chronic stress – the most likely cause